Emerging from the dark ages of addiction medication dosing.

 How is all of this possible?

-There exists at least one compounding pharmacy that is making highly accurate compounded and customized patient medications that fit the description above.
+There exists many compounding pharmacies that make highly accurate compounded and customized patient medications that fit the description above.
 Where the pharmaceutical industry seems to have the goal to keep patients on their buprenorphine indefinitely, individual doctors and pharmacists can work with motivated patients to help them to reach their goal of reducing and discontinuing treatment medication when they are ready.
 For example, I have seen patients in the situation of being stable on Suboxone 8mg who would like to start tapering to a lower dose.
 Dropping to 6mg may seem like too big of a jump, and the solution would involve the more expensive and complicated solution of combining a 4mg with a 2mg or three 2mg films.
 What if we could go from 8mg one month to 7mg the next month?
 In my experience, patients who make this gradual reduction do not even notice the change.

 Tapering is now a possibility.